google/graphicsfuzz/README.md

 ## Tools

-* glsl-reduce: a stand-alone test case reducer for GLSL shaders
+* glsl-reduce: a stand-alone GLSL shader reducer
 * glsl-fuzz: a family of tools for testing GLSL shader compilers using randomized metamorphic testing

 ### glsl-reduce